Murder of Namrita Chandani

 Namrita Chandani also known as Namrita Amarta Maher Chandani or Namrita Kumari, was a Sindhi Hindu girl from Mirpur Mathelo, Ghotki, Sindh, Pakistan.
 She was a final year student at Bibi Asifa Dental College Larkana when she was found dead in her hostel room on 16 September 2019.

 There was wide speculation about the cause of her death.
 Initially, the institute and local police claimed the cause of death to be suicide, however, the family claims that she was murdered.
 Fingerprint samples and Chandani's scarf were then sent to The National Database and Registration Authority (NADRA) but this investigation did not yield any substantial findings and so could not conclude a cause of death.

-The post-mortem performed pointed that a sexual act- rape had been committed with her.
-A later autopsy report commissioned by the Sindh high court found evidence of murder and sexual assault.
+The post-mortem performed pointed that she had been raped.
+A later autopsy report commissioned by the Sindh High Court found evidence of murder and sexual assault.
 This report also showed that she was asphyxiated to death by strangulation with a rope.
 This purported chain of events was based on evidence of male DNA on her clothes and body.
 Vaginal swab examination showed evidence of sexual contact.